soren-n/vibe/vibe/workflows/data/README.md

 **Conceptual Note**: Vibe workflows provide **guidance steps** rather than automated commands.
 Each workflow step is textual guidance that can include command suggestions, reminders, best practices, or any helpful advice.
 Users follow the guidance manually, maintaining full control over their development process.

+**New in Vibe**: The system now also supports **checklists** for validation and verification tasks.
+Checklists are stored in the `checklists/` subdirectory and provide structured verification points to ensure work quality and completeness.

 ## Workflow Structure

 Each YAML workflow contains: